-One thing that I wanted to point out before we get started is the power of the minus sign in your search query term.
+One thing that I wanted to point out before we move on is the power of the minus sign in your search queries.

-If you stick the “-” in front of any of the operators in this article, they automatically do the opposite of what they usually do.
+If you stick the “-” in front of any of the Google search operators in this article, they automatically do the opposite of what they usually would.

-You can also stick the minus in front of any normal word or phrase you type into the search engines.
-This will exclude that specific word from your search results.
+You can also stick the minus before any words or phrases you type into the search engines.
+This excludes that specific word from your search results.

-For example, if you were interested in learning about matrix software, haircare products or math, you could search terms like: “matrix -movie”
+For example, if you want to learn more about Matrix software, haircare products, or math but not the movie, you could search for terms like: “matrix -movie.”

 The minus sign tells Google that you don’t want to see any mention of the movie in the title tags or content:

-Once you start playing around with operators, you’ll see the power of the minus sign.
-It’s really useful.
+Once you start playing around with these Google search operators, you’ll see the power of the minus sign and how it can transform your search experience.

-While I’m going to mention it specifically a few times throughout this article, know that it can be used with any search query, word or phrase, or operator when using search engines.
+While I’ll provide a few specific examples of its use throughout this article, know that the minus sign can be used with any search query, word, phrase, or operator when using search engines.

-One final basic feature that you need to understand, before we look at actual search operators, is the use of quotation marks.
+One final basic feature to understand before we look at Google search operators is the use of quotation marks.

-When you search query a phrase normally, it’s a broad search.
-Google will consider and rank any pages that contain those search terms in the title tags, in any order.
+When we’re using search engines, we usually do a broad search.
+Google considers and ranks any pages that contain those search terms in the title tags in any order.

 If you search for: